 The village manager and the clinical manager will be responsible for the day-to-day operations.
 The organisational strategic plan informs the site-specific operational objectives.
-The partial provisional audit verified the facility as being suitable for rest home, geriatric and medical hospital services and dementia care (with two units or 20 and 11 beds for residents with dementia).
+The partial provisional audit verified the facility as being suitable for rest home, geriatric and medical hospital services (80 beds located on two floors) and dementia care on the ground floor (with two special care units (SCUs) of 20 beds) once shortfalls have been addressed prior to occupancy.

-There is a vision, and values, and objectives relevant to an aged care facility.
 The transition plan is a working document with actions signed off when completed.
-The village manager, roaming resident services manager, the regional operations manager and northern operations manager each have extensive experience in their respective roles and in working in aged care.
+The village manager and northern operations manager each have extensive experience in their respective roles and in working in aged care.
 The clinical manager has recently been appointed.

-There is a staffing and rostering policy with a planned approach to rostering at Ryman Miriam Corban.
+There is a staffing and rostering policy with a planned approach to rostering at Ryman Keith Park.
 Staff currently employed are in the process of completing an orientation to the site and training as per the training plan.